lectrician1/awesome-interface-agents/README.md

 # awesome-interface-agents
-List of AI tools that can interact with user interfaces
+List of AI tools that can interact with user interfaces.
+PRs welcome.

 ## Segmenters
 * [ScreenAI](https://research.google/blog/screenai-a-visual-language-model-for-ui-and-visually-situated-language-understanding/)